snakemake/snakemake/docs/snakefiles/rules.rst

 Shadow rules result in each execution of the rule to be run in isolated temporary directories.
 This "shadow" directory contains symlinks to files and directories in the current workdir.
 This is useful for running programs that generate lots of unused files which you don't want to manually cleanup in your snakemake workflow.
 It can also be useful if you want to keep your workdir clean while the program executes, or simplify your workflow by not having to worry about unique filenames for all outputs of all rules.

 By setting ``shadow: "shallow"``, the top level files and directories are symlinked, so that any relative paths in a subdirectory will be real paths in the filesystem.
 The setting ``shadow: "full"`` fully shadows the entire subdirectory structure of the current workdir.
+The setting ``shadow: "minimal"`` only symlinks the inputs to the rule.
 Once the rule successfully executes, the output file will be moved if necessary to the real path as indicated by ``output``.

 Shadow directories are stored one per rule execution in ``.snakemake/shadow/``, and are cleared on subsequent snakemake invocations unless the ``--keep-shadow`` command line argument is used.